forseti-security/forseti-security/_docs/_latest/develop/dev/real-time-enforcer.md

 We'll be using the [Open Policy Agent](https://www.openpolicyagent.org/) Docker image with policies located in a folder named policy.
 You can use your own policies as long as they match the schema used by rpe-lib.
-Refer to the Adding Resources and Policies for Evaluation section for documentation on how to add new resources and policies for evaluation.
+Refer to the Adding resources and policies for evaluation section for documentation on how to add new resources and policies for evaluation.

 ```